Pediatric Speech Therapy

 Pediatric Speech Therapy in Clearwater, FL

 Pediatric speech therapy, also known as speech language pathology, can help with many conditions, including autism spectrum disorder (ASD), childhood apraxia of speech (CAS), traumatic brain injury (TBI), and other developmental delays, that may cause deficits with speech and language development.

-At Foundations Therapy, our pediatric speech therapists specialize in treating children who struggle with comprehending language, expressing their ideas effectively, and/or have difficulty making speech sounds.
+At Foundations Therapy, our pediatric speech therapists specialize in treating children who struggle with comprehending language, expressing their ideas effectively, and/or have difficulty making speech sounds in our Clearwater, FL clinic.
 A pediatric speech therapist is trained to evaluate and create an individualized treatment plan for pediatric speech therapy.

 Speech Disorder vs. Language Disorder

 A Speech Disorder refers to a problem with the actual production of speech sounds.
 A Receptive Language Disorder refers to a deficit with comprehending written, spoken, or gestured language.
 An Expressive Language Disorder refers to a delay with speaking or writing thoughts/ideas.

 Articulation Disorders: when children have trouble saying certain sounds or words correctly, they may need pediatric speech therapy.
 “Run” might come out as “won”, or “say” may sound like “thay.”
 Lisps are considered articulation disorders.